davidmerrick/awesome-mac-apps/README.md

 * [JetBrains](https://www.jetbrains.com/): I'm a huge fan of everything JetBrains.
 Have used IntelliJ, PHPStorm, and WebStorm.

+### Hardware

+* [SensibleSideButtons](https://sensible-side-buttons.archagon.net/): I use an Anker vertical mouse, which has 2 extra side buttons, and this allows me to make use of them as back/forward buttons for my browser.

 ## Reference

 * [nikitavoloboev/my-mac-os](https://github.com/nikitavoloboev/my-mac-os): Very comprehensive list of good Mac apps for developers.